braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 ### Banner Cards expiration

-By default, Banner Cards do not have an expiration date, but you can add a start date and an optional end date.
+By default, Banner Cards do not have an expiration date, but you can add an optional end date.

 ### Placement management

 Placements are unique per workspace.
-You can view all campaigns associated with a placement.
+Each placement can be used in up to 10 campaigns.
+You can view all campaigns associated with a placement from **Settings** > **Banner Card Placements**.

+Placement IDs must be unique to a workspace, and should not be edited after launch.
+Work with your developer team to define this ID, because they will need to use it during the integration.

 ### Analytics